Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 ### Displaying multiple subplots in a single figure

 With the data split into seasons and y-axis range defined we can now continue to plot data from all four seasons the same figure.
-We will start by creating a figure containing four subplots in a 2x2 panel using Matplotlib’s `subplots()` function.
-In the `subplots()` function, the user can specify how many rows and columns of plots they want to have in their figure.
+We will start by creating a figure containing four subplots in a two by two panel using the `.subplots()` function from `matplotlib`.
+In the `.subplots()` function, the user can specify how many rows and columns of plots they want to have in their figure.
-We can also specify the size of our figure with `figsize()` parameter that takes the `width` and `height` values (in inches) as input.
+We can also specify the size of our figure with the `figsize` parameter that takes the `width` and `height` values (in inches) as input.

 ```python
 fig, axs = plt.subplots(nrows=2, ncols=2, figsize=(12, 8))